How to Start Your Business Podcast: The Step-by-Step Process

 3. Get the Right Equipment

-You don’t need to go all out with expensive gear to get started.
-That said, it’s important to have some basic equipment to ensure your podcast sounds professional.
-Here’s what you’ll need:
+You don't need to go all out with expensive gear to get started.
+That said, having the right basic equipment ensures your podcast sounds professional from day one.
+Here's what you'll need:

-• Microphone: A great starting point is the Shure MV7—it’s a versatile, high-quality mic that’s perfect for both beginners and pros.
+• Microphone: A great starting point is the Shure MV7+ — a versatile, high-quality mic that's perfect for both beginners and pros.

-• Headphones: Use closed-back headphones to get better sound quality and monitor your audio while recording.
+• Headphones: Use closed-back headphones to monitor your audio while recording and catch any issues before your episode goes live.

 4. Create Your Content Strategy